 Looking for more info on Zevia?

 If you want to learn more about Zevia soda below is a video guide you can watch out for if you want to.
-In this video, Dr. Matthew Nuesse answers some important questions like, is Zevia healthy, does it make you gain weight, and its side effects.
+In this video, Dr. Matthew Nuesse answers some important questions like, whether is Zevia healthy, does it makes you gain weight, and its side effects.

 The Bottom Line